postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 The default schema format is OpenAPI 3.0, with JSON as the default language.
 To use a different schema type or language, choose it from the dropdown list.

-If you're authoring an OpenAPI 3.0 spec you will see autocomplete suggestions as you type.
+If you're authoring an OpenAPI 2.0 or 3.0 spec you will see autocomplete suggestions as you type.

 [![Schema autocomplete](https://assets.postman.com/postman-docs/mock-auto.gif)](https://assets.postman.com/postman-docs/mock-auto.gif)